-The Equivalent Full Load Hours (EFLH)--which is often referred to as Hours of Use per year (HOU year) for lighting projects--for each Space is calculated based on a user-entered start time and end time for each day of the week, modified by a user-entered set of holidays during which times the building is assumed to be inactive.
-The EFLH value can vary for different measures within the same Energy Advantage application due to various operating schedules entered per space.
+The Hours of Use per year (HOUyear)--which has also been referred to as Equivalent Full Load Hours (EFLH) for the Energy Advantage program--for each Space is calculated based on a user-entered start time and end time for each day of the week, modified by a user-entered set of holidays during which times the building is assumed to be inactive.
+The annual hours of use value can vary for different measures within the same Energy Advantage application due to various operating schedules entered per space.
 In the case where a user does not enter values for hours of operation, the default value used is 2,274 hours, which is based on an operating schedule of 8 AM to 5 PM Monday through Friday, with eight holidays per year.
 The eight holidays assumed include: